sjohnston88/valheim-dedicated-server/README.md

 # Valheim Server

-Automated Valheim dedicated server installation which runs using AWS EC2 within the free tier.
+Automated Valheim dedicated server installation which spins up a AWS EC2 t2.medium instance running red hat based OS.
+(Amazon Linux/CentOS).
+Installs and starts your server automatically using LinuxGSM and sets up some email alerts for when the server is updated or down.

 ## Requirements